A proof of Dunfield-Gukov-Rasmussen Conjecture: Heegaard Floer homology

 The~homological grading is normalized using the~quotient complex $\widehat{\mathit{CF}} = \CFK-(S)/(U_i=1)$, in which all variables $U_i$ are specialized to 1.
 It is known that this~complex computes the~cohomology of the~$k$-torus and we require that the~top degree generator of the~homology is in degree 0.
 The~quantum grading is then normalized to match the~formula

 where $\sigma$ is the~number of singular crossings in $S$ and $\tHFK_d(S, P; s)$ is the~degree $s$ component of the~$d$-th homology group.

 We finish this section with a~short discussion on how the~complex depends on the~twisting set.
-It is known that the~complex can be completely untwisted in case of non-singular knots \cite{OSCube} and the~proof can be extended to singular knots as well.
+It is known that the homology of the twisted complex over the ring of Laurent polynomials is isomorphic to that of the untwisted complex over the base field tensored with the ring of Laurent polynomials \cite[Lemma 2.2]{OSCube}.
+The~proof can actually be extended to singular knots.
 In case of a~singular link we can only identify complexes when the~twisting sets are ``proportional'' on the~fundamental periodic domains $\pi_1, \dots, \pi_r$ defined in \eqref{eq:domain-pi_j}, which are associated with the~components of the~link that do not carry the~marking $\basepoint$.

 \begin{proposition} Let $S$ be a~singular link and suppose that $P$ and $P'$ are two sets of markings on a~Heegaard diagram for $S$, such that $P(\pi_i) = \lambda P'(\pi_i)$ for some fixed $\lambda\in\ZZ$ and every fundamental periodic domain $\pi_i$.
-Then there is a~linear isomorphism of complexes
+Then there is a~$\scalars$-linear isomorphism of complexes

 where the~left (resp.\ right) complex is twisted by $t$ (resp.\ $t^\lambda$).
 In particular,

 for any singular knot $S$ and a~twisting set $P$. \end{proposition}

 As a~direct consequence, there is no essential difference between Ozsv\'ath--Szab\'o twisting and its restriction to trace vertices in case of layered diagrams as defined in Section~\ref{sec:cube-of-resolutions}.